Trump vows huge new China tariffs as markets nosedive

-WASHINGTON - US President Donald Trump on Monday threatened new tariffs of 50 percent on China, ratcheting up a trade war even as a dramatic selloff in global markets gathered pace.
+WASHINGTON - US President Donald Trump on Monday threatened new tariffs of 50% on China, ratcheting up a trade war even as a dramatic selloff in global markets gathered pace.

 Trump upended the world economy last week with sweeping tariffs that have raised fears of an international recession and triggered criticism even from within his own Republican Party.

-In response to Trump's tariffs, Beijing -- Washington's major economic rival -- unveiled its own 34 percent duties on US goods to come into effect on Thursday.
+In response to Trump's tariffs, Beijing -- Washington's major economic rival -- unveiled its own 34% duties on US goods to come into effect on Thursday.

 The US president on Monday chastised China for not heeding "my warning for abusing countries not to retaliate."